-- each days.
-A sampling rate of 2 hours was chosen in this study, ensuring thus several opportunities 325 to obtain data every day.
-This technique can be performed in near real time and several measurements can be performed every day with a sufficient accuracy.
-Note that GPS measurements would be a valuable alternative but this technique requires a long acquisition time and additional processing to achieve to required accuracy.
-Although independent of weather conditions, the power supply - and data transmission are problems to be solved.
-This procedure based on power law/log-periodic 330 oscillations regression requires at least two measurements points on the potentially unstable part of the glacier, so that the time evolution of surface motion at different points could be compared.
+dent of weather conditions, the power supply and data transmission are problems to be solved.
+This procedure based on power law/log-periodic oscillations regression requires at least two measurement points on the potentially unstable part of the glacier, so that the time evolution of surface motion at different points can be compared.
 It also ensures that the results are not affected by stake/prism stability issues.

-An alternative surveying technique is terrestrial Insar.
-The advantage of this technique is that no 335 installation on the glacier (potentially dangerous) is required.
-However the data accuracy which can be expected with this monitoring system is not completely clear yet (Preiswerk et al., 2016)
+An alternative surveying technique is terrestrial InSAR (interferometric synthetic aperture radar).
+The advantage of this technique is that no installation on the glacier (potentially dangerous) is required.
+However the data accuracy which can be expected with this monitoring system is not completely clear yet (Preiswerk et al., 2016).

-Conclusions 6
+6 Conclusions

-Grandes Jorasses glacier broke off twice, on 23rd and 29th September 2014.
-In 2008, as it was suspected that a large part of this glacier is becoming unstable, a monitoring program was initiated.
-At the time of the break-off, 4 stakes covering a large part of the glacier enabled surface displacement 340 measurements up to the time of the break-off.
-By regularly analyzing the dataset, it was possible to forecast the event ten days in advance.
-In the following the local authorities closes the endangered area up to the final rupture.
+Grandes Jorasses glacier broke off twice, on 23 and 29 September 2014.
+In 2008, as it was suspected that a large part of this glacier was becoming unstable, a monitoring program was initiated.
+At the time of the break-off, four stakes covering a large part of the glacier enabled surface displacement measurements up to the time of the break-off.
+By regularly analyzing the data set, it was possible to forecast the event 10 days in advance.
+Subsequently, the local authorities closed the endangered area up to the final rupture.

-It was possible to confirm for an impeding ice fall that a time series of surface displacements 345 exhibits strong log-periodic oscillations superimposed on a global power law acceleration, as first discovered for the Weisshorn event (Faillettaz et al., 2015).
-In the immediate vicinity of the breakoff, such oscillations reached an amplitude of more than 40 cm, almost one order of magnitude larger than revealed in previous findings.
-By fitting our recorded surface displacements, the critical time, i.e. time at which surface displacement become infinite, can be determined.
-Using this critical time 350 value as an upper bound, a good time forecast could be achieved.
+It was possible to confirm for an impeding ice fall that a time series of surface displacements exhibits strong log-periodic oscillations superimposed on a global power law acceleration, as first discovered for the Weisshorn event (Faillettaz et al., 2015).
+In the immediate vicinity of the break-off, such oscillations reached an amplitude of more than 40 cm, almost 1 order of magnitude larger than revealed in previous findings.
+By fitting our recorded surface displacements, the critical time, i.e., the time at which surface displacement become infinite, can be determined.
+Using this critical time value as an upper bound, a good time forecast could be achieved.